Physician Assistant (M.P.A.)

 Celebrating the White Coat Ceremony

 The White Coat Ceremony marks a student's entry as a junior colleague into the field of medicine.
-On Friday, the Class of 2024 students received their white coats and took the Physician Assistant Professional Oath.
+Just before Commencement, the Class of 2025 received their white coats and took the Physician Assistant Professional Oath.

 Why become a PA?